Quantum Learning Theory Beyond Batch Binary Classification: Quantum Batch Learning

-\subsection{Upper Bounds}
+\subsubsection{Upper Bounds}

 In general, classical sample complexity upper bounds trivially translate to the corresponding quantum ones, as the quantum learner always has the option of simply performing a measurement on each quantum example, and perform the classical learning algorithm on the resulting $m$ classical examples.
-For the theorem statement and proof, refer to Appendix \ref{sec:classical-quantum-multiclass-PAC-ub-proof}.
+We include the theorem statement (Theorem \ref{thm:quantum-PAC-k-ub}) and proof below for completeness.

+\begin{theorem}[Sample complexity upper bounds for quantum batch multiclass classification] Let $\cH \subseteq \cY^\cX$, with $|\cY| = k > 2$.
+The sample complexity of an $(\epsilon,\delta)$-quantum PAC learner (and, respectively, an $(\epsilon, \delta)$-quantum agnostic learner) for the hypothesis class $\cH$ is bounded above as follows: